-350 km from Almaty and only 100 km from Gulja in China located the town Zharkent, know as the “gate to the east” with the main automobile entrance to China.
-Zharkent is the nearest big town located right next to the Khorgos border, about 20km to the west.
-The population of Zharkent is around 33 500 people with the primary Uygur ethnicity.
-Due to its location, you can feel Chinese influence around the town.
+350 km from Almaty and only 100 km from Gulja in China, there is a town called Zharkent, which is know as the “gate to the east” as it is nearby the main road between China and Kazakhstan.
+Zharkent is the nearest largish town located right next to the Khorgos border, about 20km to the west.
+The population of Zharkent is around 33 500 with mostly Uyghur ethnicity and you can really feel Chinese influence in the town.

-Zharkent lies on the northern border of the Ili Palin in an area rife with change.
-Southeast of the town lies the Karakum Desert, which is known as a little sister of its namesake in Turkmenistan.
-These two deserts have shared the almost black sand for which they are named.
-In the south, the Ili River forms a marshy landscape, while in the north rise the 4,000-metre plus heights of the Toksanbay mountain range can be seen in the north.
+Southeast from Zharkent, is the Karakum Desert, which is known as a little sister of its namesake in Turkmenistan as they both consists largely of the almost black sand for which they are named after.
+Further to the south, the Ili River forms a marshy landscape, while the 4 000-meter plus heights of the Toksanbay mountain range can be seen in the north.
 Zharkent is a perfect place to roam for adventures looking for remote locations.
-There are several unknown valleys like Usek, Burchan, Tishkan and Chizin.
-Zharkent’s central street is called Zhibek Zholy means the Silk Road which is very appropriate as one of the branches of the Silk Road was present here.
+There are several unknown valleys like Usek, Burchan, Tishkan and Chizin also to be explored.
+Zharkent’s central street is called Zhibek Zholy which means the Silk Road which is very appropriate as one of the branches of the Silk Road was present here.
 The srtreet divides the city into two, to the east and west Zharkent.

 Zharkent was established in 1881 (or 1882) at the border of the Russian Empire and China of that time at the place of the already mentioned ancient trading route.
-Zharkent was primarily the refugee’s settlement for Uighur and Dungan muslim farmers from Gulja who founded it in 1881, mainly were Uighurs and Dungans, Muslim farmers of East Turkestan.
+Zharkent was first primarily a refugee’s settlement for Uighur and Dungan muslim farmers from Gulja who arrived there in 1881.

 Although Zharkent doesn’t have any sights, Tsarist-era mosque here is remarkable with elements of Chinese and Central Asian architecture.
 The mosque is circled by a line of red pained wooden columns which support the protruding green roof, turned up at the corners and it is named Pik Han.

 In 1887, the leaders of the Muslim community of the young town decided to raise the funds to construct a mosque.
 The mosque was completed in 1892.
-It survived a major earthquake, as well as neglect in the early Soviet period it was used as a store.
-The mosque was restored in the 1970s and turned the Zharkent Mosque than into Architectural and Historical Museum.
+It survived a major earthquake, as well as neglect in the early Soviet period when it was used as a store.
+The mosque was restored in the 1970s which turned the Zharkent Mosque in practice into an Architectural and Historical Museum.
 Today it remains officially a museum.

-The mosque is entered through a powerful arched gate in the central Asian style.
-It is painted white, and attractively decorated with engraved half-columns, Arabic- language inscriptions and floral designs.
-On your right as you pass through the gate is a portrait of Yuldashev, swathed in furs and sporting his medals.
+The mosque is entered through a powerful arched gate made in the Central Asian style.
+It is painted white and attractively decorated with engraved half-columns with Arabic inscriptions and floral designs.
+On your right, as you pass through the gate, is a portrait of Yuldashev, swathed in furs and sporting his medals.
 On reaching the courtyard beyond, look back at the gate through which you have just passed to get an excellent impression of the mix of architectural styles used in the construction of the complex.
 The gate is topped by a minaret in the form of a delightful two-storied pagoda.
-On either side are brick cupolas of a more central Asian inspiration on both sides of it.
-The windows below have a Russian feel.
+There are brick cupolas of a more central Asian inspiration on both sides of it.
+The windows below have a more Russian feel to them.